dataform-co/dataform/content/docs/guides/assertions.md

 Each row will be evaluated against each condition, and all rows must pass all conditions for the assertion to pass.

-The generated assertion will be called: `<original_table_name>_assertions_rowConditions`.
+The generated assertion will be called: `<original_dataset_name>_assertions_rowConditions`.

 ## Manual assertions

-Assertions can also be defined manually for more advanced use cases, or for testing tables that aren't created by Dataform.
+Assertions can also be defined manually for more advanced use cases, or for testing datasets that aren't created by Dataform.

 To write a manual assertion, create a new SQLX file and set the type to `assertion` in the `config` block: